benhaslett/Ben-Haslett/README.md

 # Career
 ## 2017 - Present - Northern Beaches Council
 ### Manager Service Delivery
-- Successfully managing day-to-day IT support for 1800 user environment
+- Successfully managing a team of 8 through day-to-day IT support for 1800 user environment
 - Valued contributor and often leader of Councils ongoing integration projects
 - Passionate evangelist driving culture change
 - Engaged Change Agent
+- Accountable for budget of $1.8m

 **Achievements**
 - Guided the complex Hybrid exchange Office 365 Migration from 3 councils into one